jaimiles23/HackerRank_Solutions/README.md

 # HackerRank
 [HackerRank](hackerrank.com) hosts challenges to learn, practice, and refine your programming skills.
 This repository contains my solutions to HackerRank challenges.

-Please note that this README is dynmically updated.
-I created scripts in the `automation` directory (1) to webscrape challenge information, (2) update the README file, and (3) select a challenge to complete.
+Please note that this README is dynamically updated.
+I created scripts in the `automation` directory to (1) webscrape challenge information, (2) update this README file, and (3) select challenges to complete.

  ## Table of Contents
  - [Sql](#sql)